pvandervelde/mindvortex/src/posts/2022-12-04-Swerve-drive-introduction.md

   than there are degrees of freedom in the robot, 2 translation directions and a rotation.
 This means that all modules have to be synchronised at all times in order to prevent wheels from being dragged along.
-The available degrees of freedom combined with the synchronisation demand means some moderately complicated math is required to make a swerve drive control work.
+The available degrees of freedom combined with the synchronisation demand means some complicated math is required to make a swerve drive control work.
 - Similar to the control side of the drive determining the position and velocity of the robot using wheel [odometry](https://en.wikipedia.org/wiki/Odometry) requires more complicated math.
 This is due to the fact that the different drive modules don't necessarily agree with each other.
-- Have more failure modes than other drive systems.
+- Have more failure modes than other drive systems due to the fact that there are more moving parts.

 So with all these complications why would I try to build a swerve drive as my second robot and not a differential drive robot or something similar.
 As pointed out previously there are good